-The 2016 Eye Banking Statistical Report includes information on all 62 U.S. and 11 international member eye banks reporting data for the calendar year 2016 and represents an essentially complete picture of eye banking activity among eye banks in the United States.
+The 2017 Eye Banking Statistical Report includes data from all 57 U.S. and 11 international member eye bank reporting entities for the calendar year 2017 and represents an essentially complete picture of eye banking activity among eye banks in the United States.

 EBAA members utilize EBAA Connect, our web-based reporting tool for real-time data reporting and analysis.
 EBAA Connect includes graphical analysis of data, a table feature, and allows eye banks to benchmark against the average performance of all eye banks over any time span – from a single month to multiple years.